 In addition to five original songs, Firefly in a Jar also includes an exquisitely, soulful rendition of the John Waite, 80’s hit song, “Change,” endowing the cover with new layers of emotional meaning and depth.

 After launching a Kickstarter campaign to fund her EP, Bruce recruited Emmy Award-Winning, veteran producer, songwriter and guitarist, Matt Anthony.
 Bruce had been working with Matt for years on TV and film pitches, including the most recently licensed song, “It’s Your Parade” written with Jennifer Marks and Noel Cohen.
-Bruce says, “I call him ‘Magic Matt’ since you walk into his studio with a lyric sheet and a song in your head and you walk out with a gorgeous recording.
+“I call him ‘Magic Matt’ Bruce cays, “Since you walk into his studio with a lyric sheet and a song in your head and you walk out with a gorgeous recording.
 I knew he would feel this album and the simplicity I was looking for.”

 Bruce admits that there was more to making this album than just liberating her own pent up emotions.
-“I really felt like I needed to make this album, not just for myself, but for anyone out there who has had to put a dream on hold.
-I am very much a believer in seeking out the silver linings, feeling gratitude.
-I also subscribe to the very old saying, ‘where there is a will there is a way.’
+“I needed to make this album, not just for myself, but for anyone out there who has had to put a dream on hold.
 Sometimes you have to adjust your dreams a bit, but that doesn’t mean giving up.”

 Few independent artists have managed to attain the level of exposure Bruce has achieved since the release of her first album in 1997.
 A 1999 Lilith Fair Talent Search finalist, she garnered attention from major music industry publications for her work, including Billboard Magazine.
 “Home” from her 2001 release, Soul On Fire was included as the only track from an “unsigned” artist on a popular Martha Stewart compilation CD, featuring Alison Krauss, Barenaked Ladies, Lucinda Williams and other well-known artists.

-Her work has been recognized with numerous songwriting awards, including first place in the coveted Billboard Song Contest Great American Songwriting Contest as well as the John Lennon Songwriting Contest, the Just Plain Folks Song Contest, the Unisong Songwriting Contest, the USA Songwriting Contest and the Windrift Songwriting Contest.
+Her work has been recognized with numerous songwriting awards, including first place in the coveted Billboard Song Contest Great American Songwriting Contest as well as the John Lennon Songwriting Contest, the International Songwriting Contest, the Independent Music Awards, the Just Plain Folks Song Contest, the Unisong Songwriting Contest, the USA Songwriting Contest and the Windrift Songwriting Contest.

-Bruce’s recordings can be heard in multiple network TV shows, including: (BRAVO) Girlfriend’s Guide to Divorce, (ABC) All My Children, (CBS) Ghost Whisperer, (NBC) The Today Show, (WB) Dawson’s Creek, (WB) Glory Days, (NBC) Meet My Folks, (UPN) Jake 2.0, (FOX) King Of The Hill, (ABC) Six Degrees and (COMEDY CENTRAL) Children’s Hospital.
+Bruce’s recordings can be heard in multiple network TV shows, including: (ABC) All My Children, (CBS) Ghost Whisperer, (NBC) The Today Show, (WB) Dawson’s Creek, (WB) Glory Days, (NBC) Meet My Folks, (UPN) Jake 2.0, (FOX) King Of The Hill, (ABC) Six Degrees and (COMEDY CENTRAL) Children’s Hospital.